eriknyquist/duckargs/README.rst

 Example
 =======

+Run duckargs from the command line via ``python -m duckargs``, followed by whatever arguments/options/flags you want your program to accept, and ``duckargs`` will print the corresponding python code.

 ::

 	$ python -m duckargs -i --intval 4 -f --floatval 3.3 -F --file testfile -a -b -c positional_arg

 	import argparse